rohitvarkey/ThreeJS.jl/README.md

 this will be fixed soon and you can use `Interact`(https://github.com/JuliaLang/Interact.jl) to do the same in IJulia notebooks.

+### Animations

+You can also do animations by using Reactive signals.
+See `examples/rotatingcube.jl` as an example.
+It is implemented in Escher, so running an Escher server from that directory and heading to `localhost:5555/rotatingcube.jl` should give you a cube which is rotating!

+NOTE: Adding new objects to a scene will force a redraw of the scene, resetting the camera.

 ### Example

 ```julia